facebook/react-native-website/website/versioned_docs/version-0.70/_getting-started-macos-ios.md

 ### Ruby

 React Native uses a `.ruby-version` file to make sure that your version of Ruby is aligned with what is needed.
-Currently, macOS 12.5.1 is shipped with Ruby 2.6.8, which is **not** what is required by React Native.
+Currently, macOS 13.2 is shipped with Ruby 2.6.10, which is **not** what is required by this version of React Native (2.7.5).
 Our suggestion is to install a Ruby version manager and to install the proper version of Ruby in your system.

 Some common Ruby version manager are: